winnie54/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes all file in the working directory that ends with the character ~
+Script that creates the directory welcome/,welcome/to and welcome/to/school in the current directory